 - You must not access or use Orama tools, machinery or work vehicles (e.g. tractors, diggers, all terrain vehicles, trucks, vans etc) without authorisation.

 - Unless you have Orama authorisation you must not access Orama office equipment, Orama audio visual equipment, musical equipment, the Orama wired or wireless network, IT systems (e.g. PC’s, printers, servers, disk storage, network devices), or Orama private information (e.g. guest/client, personnel, financial, business data or information) whether in physical or electronic form.
-Please refer to Orama’s Hotspot Service Policy for detailed policy information on access to the Orama wifi network.
+Please refer to Orama’s Wireless Internet Service Policy for detailed policy information on access to the Orama wifi network.

 - Restricted, staff-only areas are deemed private or hazardous and include: